-Register NowYield rates at colleges in North America vary incredibly widely, but it is one of (if not the most) important metrics for admissions and recruitment teams to track.
+Get the dataCollege yield rates in North America vary incredibly widely, but it is one of (if not the most) important metrics for admissions and recruitment teams to track.

-Yield rate – the percentage of admitted students who go on to enroll in a school – is often held up as a sign of a school’s attractiveness and reputation.
+Admissions yield rate – the percentage of admitted students who go on to enroll in a school – is often held up as a sign of a school’s attractiveness and reputation.
 If high, it can indicate students are keen to join the school once they receive an offer.
-On the other hand, a low yield rate can suggest that the school may not be so attractive.
+On the other hand, a low admissions yield rate can suggest that the school may not be so attractive.

-If you work in admissions or recruitment, you’ll no doubt be talking about yield rates all-day long.
-However, it’s good to remind yourself just why yield is so important for your school before we dig into the question of what a good yield rate for colleges is.
+If you work in admissions or recruitment, you’ll no doubt be talking about your yield rate all-day long.
+However, it’s good to remind yourself just why yield rate is so important for your school before we dig into the question of what a good yield rate for colleges and universities is.

 Yield rate impacts the financial stability of an institution because a higher yield rate shows that a greater proportion of admitted students are enrolling, which translates into a more stable and predictable revenue stream from the associated tuition and fees.

-A high yield is more often than not an indication of an institution’s prestige and attractiveness.
+High college yield rates more often than not indicate an institution’s prestige and attractiveness.
 Schools with a high yield rate are perceived as desirable and competitive, enhancing their reputation.
 This can then help them attract more qualified applicants in the future.

-College and university rankings are calculated by a host of factors, one of which is yield.
-A high yield can suggest high desirability and competition, which in turn can improve a school’s standing in national and international rankings.
+College and university rankings are calculated by a host of factors, one of which is yield rate.
+A high university yield rate, for example, can suggest high desirability and competition, which in turn can improve a school’s standing in national and international rankings.

 Yield rates can affect the level of financial aid that a school has to offer to attract students.
 When a school has a low yield rate, the institution may be forced to provide more competitive financial support to encourage admitted students to accept offers of admissions.

-Yield rate differs widely between schools, sectors, regions, and even programs – so it can be difficult to determine what a good yield rate for a college is.
-Yield rates can range from less than 10%, all the way up to over 90%.
+Yield rate differs widely between schools, sectors, regions, and even programs – so it can be difficult to determine what a good yield rate for a college is, and for a university.
+Yield rates can range from less than 10% and all the way up to over 90%.
 The latter is typically attributed to highly selective and prestigious schools such as Ivy League schools and other highly ranked institutions which have low acceptance rates and high yield rates.

 In NACAC’s most recent State of College Admission report, the average yield rate in the U.S. for first-time freshmen was just 33.6%.

-To help you understand what a good yield rate for your college is, here are the latest admit rates and yield rates from a range of colleges and universities across the U.S.
+To help you understand what a good yield rate for your college is, here are so you can get an idea of the latest college yield rate and university yield rate across the U.S.

 American University | 40.63% | |